ordinaryexperts/aws-marketplace-oe-patterns-wordpress/README.md

 For this pattern to work, you must first:

-1. Have a AWS Certificate Manager certificate provisioned
+1. Have an AWS Certificate Manager certificate provisioned

 After that you can just launch the CloudFormation stack and fill out the required parameters.